Spinning Processes of Man Made Fibers

 4. Acetate, triacetate, and acrylic are dry spun.

-Wet SPG Process
+Wet Spinning Process

-Wet SPG Process
+Wet Spinning Process

-Wet SPG Process
+Wet Spinning Process

-1. It is used when the solvent can not be evaporated and must be removed by chemical treatment.
+1. It is used when the solvent cannot be evaporated and must be removed by chemical treatment.

-2. The solution of fiber-forming material is extruded into coagulating bath that causes the jets to harden as a result of chemical or physical change.
+2. The solution of fiber-forming material is extruded into a coagulating bath that causes the jets to harden as a result of chemical or physical change.

 3. Viscose fiber is wet spun.